machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>Popular tools for chatbot: BotFramework(↖), DialogFlow(↗), BotPress(↙) and Rasa(↘).</small>

-These no-code tools have only so limited and inflexible functions that caused the issues above.
+These no-code tools have only so limited and inflexible functions that caused the problems above.
-Without programming logic, they just can't make useful software.
+If you look at history, it's almost impossible make useful software without programming logic.
-Instead, we need a new programming solution for the next-gen app.
+However, if we do have a programming solution that fix these issues, it could be the key to the next-gen app.

-This drove me to develop the [Machinat.js](https://github.com/machinat/machinat) to fix the issues of chatbots.
-And it brings a brand new way to make apps on social platforms.
+That's the reason I spend last 3 years developing the [Machinat.js](https://github.com/machinat/machinat) framework, which brings a brand new way to make apps on social platforms.

 I call it _Sociable App_.